Rheinwald, Switzerland

-Rheinwald is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Rheinwald is a municipality in the Viamala Region in the Swiss canton of the Grisons.
 On 1 January 2019 the former municipalities of Hinterrhein, Nufenen and Splügen merged to form the new municipality of Rheinwald.

 History

 Hinterrhein

 Hinterrhein is first mentioned in 1219 as de Reno.

 Nufenen

 Nufenen was first mentioned in 1343 as Ovena.
 In 1633 it was mentioned as Nufena.
 In Romansh it was known as Nueinas and it used to be known as Novena in Italian.

 Splügen

 Splügen is first mentioned about 840 as cella in Speluca.